 A few kilometres ahead one realises why freezing is a perpetual process and not a sudden one while seeing the Suraj Tal lake in a semi-frozen state (above).
 Soon the deep turquoise will be replaced by snow-whiteness.
 Same elements of water, ice and air cohabit at this altitude that is close to five thousand metres.
 One can only imagine how things look in the peak winters when everything freezes and roads to such places remain shut.
 As of now, the solid, liquid and airy elements are in the process of negotiating with each other before ice wins by a margin.
 Flowing streams (below) are still making their way and are still visible even though the ice-covers are getting deposited and covering the rugged landscape and turning it from shades of ochre to milky white.
 The route to Baralacha La is scenic to say the least in this season with fresh snow cover.

-This panoramic view near the Z-point of Baralacha La has an interesting and abandoned shelter that feels haunted (below).
+This panoramic view near the Z-point of Baralacha La has an interesting and abandoned shelter that feels haunted (cover image).
 One can imagine how this may feel at night when the sky is clear and snow is falling.
 Such a scene reminds me of the disproportionate scale of our meagre existence in comparison to the mighty nature and its whims and cycles.

-The enormous and imposing presence of nature makes our presence miniature-ish (below).
-The expansiveness of Ladakh with its uninterrupted view makes us humble and develop a sense of nothingness while I am surrounded by the solidity of rocks that have grown in strength and height in the last fifty million years.
+The enormous and imposing presence of nature makes our presence miniature-ish (above).
+The expansiveness of Ladakh with its uninterrupted view makes me humble and develop a sense of nothingness while I am surrounded by the solidity of rocks that have grown in strength and height in the last fifty million years.
 Where do we place and how do we process the ephemerality of human life lasting for merely fifty years, if compared to the unimaginable permanence of these ranges?

 The reference of alcohol in the nomenclature of places around Sarchu is quite astonishing.
 There is a place called Zing Zing Bar as I climb down the Baralacha La.
-There is a Whiskey Nala and a Brandy Bridge (below).
+There is a Whiskey Nala and a Brandy Bridge (above).
 Not so surprisingly, I found the mention of Brandy Bridge to be toppled upside down.
 Tipsiness comes in various forms.

 1. What makes the Jispa–Sarchu–Debring stretch unique for travellers?